Bintaro Jaya: Sectors

-The township is originally divided into 9 sectors.
-Sectors 1 and 2 of the township are located in Bintaro district of South Jakarta, whereas sectors 3 to 9 are located in Pondok Aren and Ciputat districts of South Tangerang.
+The township is originally divided into 10 sectors.
+Sectors 1 of the township are located in Bintaro district of South Jakarta, whereas sectors 2 to 10 are located in Pondok Aren, East Ciputat & North Serpong districts of South Tangerang and some parts of sector 10 located in Pinang & Ciledug, Tangerang.
 The central business district of Bintaro Jaya is located in Sector 7, hosting offices, malls, apartments, and retail shophouses.